Latest site updates:

 A Youth Group (Short Break) based at Newport Youth Café in Lower James Street (ages 13 +), will run on Mondays from 4pm – 6.30pm.
 Spaces are limited, so please contact Lesley Forde at FIZ 01983 821999 for further details.

-Ability Dogs 4 Young People, a newly formed charity, is training assistance dogs for young disabled people here on the Island.
+Ability Dogs 4 Young People, a local charity, is training assistance dogs for young disabled people here on the Island.
 To find out more please visit their website www.abilitydogs4yp.org.uk .

 The Working Families website has a variety of information including rights at work, benefits and childcare for carers of disabled children and adults.
 You can also view copies of the Waving not drowning project newsletters and e-bulletins.
 Other publications are also available, including From child to adult: a guide to disability, transition and family finances.